Jithendiran/mlTask/optimizer.md

 # Gradient Descent

 ## [What is Gradient?](!https://www.youtube.com/watch?v=Yu8Yv_izi3A&t=241s)
         Differentiation is used to calculate the rate of change of a function (how quick a function is changing), rate of change is known as gradient/tangent.
+If the tangent is 0 means the slope at the point is flat that is the local minimum point.
+Gradient is used to find the maximum steep of the slope.
+In Deep learning need to find the minimum of the steep which is opposite of the actual one so -ve is used.

 ## Why it is used in Deep learning?
         Initially Neural Network's weight are init randomly and calculate the loss, these steps are run iteratively.
 When the loss are plot in a grap it looks like a slop of x^2, So gradient is used to calculate the tangent and move points accordingly